 A decidedly handsome, athletic, and loyal breed, German Shepherds can make for a wonderful addition to your home.
 Learning how to discipline a German Shepherd puppy will go a long way towards ensuring everyone will enjoy this new addition to your family, including the dog itself.

 These are extremely intelligent, energetic dogs.
 To that end, they can be very demanding for new owners.
-Setting a good foundation right from the start with sensible, compassionate training is simple and essential.
+Setting a good foundation right from the start with sensible, compassionate training is essential and straightforward.

-Let’s discuss everything you’re going to need to keep in mind with discipline for German Shepherd puppies.
+Let’s discuss everything you’ll need to keep in mind with discipline for German Shepherd puppies.

 How Do You Discipline A German Shepherd Puppy?